Reco-UK/cka-exam-prep/storage/README.md

 # CRI (Container Runtime Interface)

-The CRI was introduced to allow kubernetes to work with different container runtimes.
+The CRI was introduced to allow Kubernetes to work with different container runtimes.

 Originally the docker implementation code would be baked in with the Kubernetes source code.